 90 days delinquent: Federal mortgage servicing rules require your servicer to assign you a single point of contact and formally notify you in writing of loss mitigation options.
 This is also when most servicers begin preparing the foreclosure notice for publication.
 The period between the servicer's internal decision and the actual publication is the last pre-formal-process window.
 What you do in this window — specifically whether a complete modification application is submitted — determines whether the formal 60-day clock ever starts.

-Notice published: The formal Michigan foreclosure has begun.
-The notice appears in a local newspaper for four consecutive weeks and is posted on your property.
+MCL 600.3212 notice published: The formal Michigan foreclosure has begun.
+The MCL 600.3212 notice appears in a local newspaper once per week for four successive weeks and is posted on your property within 15 days of first publication.
 The sale date is set approximately 60 days from first publication.
 Your reinstatement right runs until the sale.
 Your modification window is compressed and requires a formal postponement to realistically complete.
 The pre-foreclosure meeting right, if not already exercised, is still available.

 Foreclosure sale: The auction has occurred.
 The modification window has closed.
 The 6-month redemption period has begun.
 You retain possession.
 Your options shift from modification to redemption, sale, or negotiation with the auction buyer within the redemption window.